yannanwei/yannanwei.github.io/_pages/about.md

 ---

 # Brief Introduction
-**Yannan Wei** (S'24, IEEE) received the Ph.D. degree in Electrical and Computer Engineering from the University of Waterloo, Canada, in 2025, under the supervision of Professor **Weihua Zhuang**.
+**Yannan Wei** (S'24, IEEE) received the Ph.D. degree in Electrical and Computer Engineering from the University of Waterloo, Canada, in 2025, under the supervision of Professor **Weihua Zhuang (FIEEE, FRSC, FCAE, FEIC)**.
 His research interests include network intelligence, resource management, and service provisioning in future communication systems.
 He was a TPC member for

 Yannan Wei